 International Business Travel

 If you are a University employee who works 32 hours a week or more and travels on University-sponsored business, you may be entitled to international travel accident coverage for you, your spouse or children traveling with you, as well as important related travel services.
 This is a free service to employees.
-For information on filing an international medical insurance claim, please refer to this guide.
+For information on filing an international medical insurance claim, please refer to this guide (PDF).
 For a mobile app version, please refer to this PDF guide.

 Travel to the following countries is not covered by SLU-supplied insurance: Iraq, Afghanistan, Pakistan, Israel (including the West Bank and Gaza Strip), Iran, Somalia, Chechnya or any country subject to the administration and enforcement of U.S. economic embargoes and trade sanctions by the Office of Foreign Assets Control.

 University Property Protection